Out in Front LGBTQIA+ & Ally College Conference

-Join us on Saturday February 21st, 2015 at Vanderbilt University for OUT in Front, the sixth annual LGBTQI and Ally College Conference.
-Meet peers from across the state to share resources, develop leadership skills, and foster a strong community of LGBTQI and allied student leaders.
+Join us on Saturday February 21st, 2015 at Vanderbilt University for OUT in Front, the sixth annual LGBTQIA+ and Ally College Conference.
+Meet peers from across the state to share resources, develop leadership skills, and foster a strong community of LGBTQIA+ and allied student leaders.

-OUT in Front is open to any currently enrolled undergraduate and graduate students at a two- or four- year institution.
-The conference is free to attend and breakfast & lunch will be provided.
+OUT in Front is open to any currently enrolled undergraduate and graduate students at a two- or four- year institution and folks enrolled in both traditional and trade school programs.
+The conference is free to attend.

-The mission of OUT in Front is to engage students, faculty, and staff from across the region in issues relevant to the LGBTQI community and society at large.
-Each year, the conference strives to connect both individuals and communities with resources that will help to enrich lives in the area.
-OUT in Front strives to enhance leadership development for LGBTQI and allied students.
+The mission of OUT in Front is to engage students, faculty, and staff from across the region in issues relevant to the LGBTQIA+ community and society at large.
+Each year, the conference strives to connect both individuals and communities with resources that will help to enrich the lives of LGBTQIA+ and Allies in the South/Southeast.
+OUT in Front strives to enhance leadership development for LGBTQIA+ and allied students.

 Community Building * Leadership Development * Empowerment of All * Action for Change * Reaching Beyond

-OUT in Front is held in the Student Life Center at Vanderbilt University.
+OUT in Front is held in the Sarratt/Rand Student Center

-The conference is free to attend and breakfast & lunch will be provided.
-Though lodging is not required to attend OUT in Front 2014 we acknowledge that many will be traveling to attend the conference.
+The conference is free to attend.
+Though lodging is not required to attend OUT in Front 2015 we acknowledge that many will be traveling to attend the conference.
 Free lodging options are not guaranteed but we will make every attempt to place each attendee who request lodging assistance.
 Please keep this in mind when registering.

 VOICE: The Power of the Collective Narrative

 O – Organize